 The forced heirship regime cannot be avoided by holding assets through an offshore company, a trust or foundation, or in joint names.
 Only the deceased's children (and not the spouse) are forced heirs.
 Only forced heirs can claim for a reduction of the gift, not their creditors.

 Estate planning tools, testamentary provisions, gifts, corporate structures, insurance policies, proxies, joint bank accounts, fiduciary agreements, foundations and trusts are acceptable to the extent that they do not infringe forced heirship rules.

-Except for the rules applicable on forced heirship and provision applicable to the surviving spouse, the heirs cannot normally challenge the intestacy rules.
+Except for the rules applicable on forced heirship and provisions applicable to the surviving spouse, the heirs cannot normally challenge the intestacy rules.
 However, a challenge to these rules may be possible under certain conditions.

 It is not essential for the owner of assets in Luxembourg to make a will, if he or she agrees to his or her estate passing under the intestacy rules.
 However, an individual must make a will to take advantage of the free portion of the estate or to protect the surviving spouse's interests.

 Normally, a will set up by a Luxembourg resident would be subject to Luxembourg law.
 Under the EU Succession Regulation (also known as Brussels IV), discussed above, a foreign national can make a will governed by the law of his or her nationality (see Section III.i).